SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 While you are in draft, you can save your changes to the server at any time (be aware you can also make changes to LIVE pages the same way, just be careful).

-To publish changes you need to **COMMIT** them to your repository, which is also very easy to do, simply click on the "Source Control" tab on the left hand side of the window to switch to the "Commit" view.
+To publish changes you need to **COMMIT** them to your repository, which is also very easy to do, simply click on the "Source Control" tab on the left-hand side of the window to switch to the "Commit" view.
 Then just enter a message to remind you what you have changed, select the files you want to save and then click the **TICK** button to save/commit:

 ![Commiting files to the repository](/assets/img/posts/20220318/commit-changes-to-the-repository.gif)